 CURLEIGH: Sure.
-I mean we're an eight-year-old company, born this century.
-So, we looked at all the technical dimensions that we deal with, and that can be areas like duty rates.
-It can be transportation costs.
-It can be intellectual property.
-It can be development costs.
-And when you put it all together and you look at it in the context of what we need for our business and our brand and our products, from a costing perspective, it starts to make sense.
+I mean, we're an 8-year-old company, born in this century.
+So we looked at all the technical dimensions that we deal with - and that can be areas like duty rates; it can be transportation costs; it can be intellectual property; it can be development costs.
+And when you put it all together, and you look at it in the context of what we need for our business and our brand and our products, from a costing perspective it starts to make sense.

 CURLEIGH: Yeah.
 Well, I think when it comes to new categories and trying to, you know, say to our fans that we're going to bring you breakthrough innovation, we have to make sure we can control that innovation.
 And also, I think there's the balance point of innovation and quality control.
-So, by building a factory here in Portland, Oregon, we're able to say we completely understand labor dynamics, overhead dynamics, the shift from manual to automation.
+So by building a factory here in Portland, Oregon, we were able to say we completely understand labor dynamics, overhead dynamics, the shift from manual to automation.

 And as a result, not only for our own factory but when we speak with our other sourcing partners, we're much more educated to be able to make better decisions in the interest of, you know, cost reduction and quality improvement.